pfnet/image-pull-secrets-provisioner/README.md

 ![Overview](./docs/overview.png)

-Image pull secrets provisioner watches Kubernetes ServiceAccounts and performs the following operations.
+Image pull secrets provisioner watches Kubernetes ServiceAccounts and performs the following operations for each principal.

 1. Creates a ServiceAccount's token
     - The token is a signed JWT